Prototype website design

 Character management flowchart and finished card

 During this time, I had also provided uniformly stylized avatars to the entire clan now known as the FFC Avatar Archive.
 Most of the clan members seemed to enjoy them, but for some reason that is still unknown to me, one of the leaders, FFC-Yuffie, told me I was no longer allowed to make avatars for other clan members.
-"She" did not want anyone else making avatars and did not recognize or appreciate the work of others.
+She did not want anyone else making avatars and did not recognize or appreciate the work of others.
 As my project came to a close and finished testing around January 2008, I presented the finished product to the clan leaders.
 FFC-Golbez and FFC-Butz both liked the finished product, but one person, FFC-Yuffie refused to approve it for clan use.
 It didn't make sense to me why I was given approval to make this for clan use months ago, and as it was finished to just have the work done in vain.
-"She" wanted to use some freewebs site because it looked like a newspaper.
+She wanted to use a generic website because it looked like a newspaper.

 Here's a chat log that illustrates my points and shows the character of this "Yuffie" person.

 Of course I would argue for my work to be used, because I believed the clan would have been much better had this system been used.
 If I had originally been told the clan was not interested in my project, then there would have been no issues.
 Or if their clan simply used it, history would be completely different and it's likely IA would never have been established.